Jazz Piano Standards You Should Learn

 This is one of the most popular jazz standards of all time.
 It’s another bossa nova based tune and is filled with all kinds of beautiful jazz theory concepts.

-Again, when playing jazz piano you always want to have a great reference tune to learn from and model.
+Again, when playing you always want to have a great reference song to learn from and model.

-Here’s is a good reference version of the tune sung by Astrud Gilberto:
+Here’s is a good reference version sung by Astrud Gilberto:

 I also love Oscar Peterson’s version of Girl From Ipanema: